-- To improve the quality of American wool through coordinated educational efforts supporting market development. - To increase the use and adoption of new wool technology in wool-fiber testing and marketing of wool.
+- To improve the quality of American wool through coordinated educational efforts supporting market development. - To maintain access to internationally accepted wool westing and new wool technology. - To enhance the market infrastructure for American wool to facilitate domestic and international wool marketing opportunities.

-- To enhance the market infrastructure for American wool to facilitate domestic and international wool marketing opportunities. - To look at ways to increase efficiencies and make American wools more easily available.
+• To look at ways to increase efficiencies and make American wools more easily available.

-American Wool Assurance Program - In an effort to assist consumers and textile manufacturers in their desire to know where their products are coming from and to assure them that their wool is being produced in a responsible, caring manner, ASI and the American Wool Council are working to create an American Wool Assurance Program.
-Work in creating this complex program began in 2018 and the anticipated release date is 2020.
-A producer working group was established and Colorado State University has been contracted to write the program.
-It will be an extension of the Sheep Safety and Quality Assurance program already in place at ASI, and will educate, show operation implementation and highlight practices already being used on the farm or ranch.
+American Wool Assurance Program - In an effort to assist consumers and textile manufacturers in their desire to know where their products are coming from and to assure them that their wool is being produced in a responsible, caring manner, ASI and the American Wool Council created the American Wool Assurance Program.
+Work in creating this complex program began in 2018 and the program standards were released in early 2021 after a producer working group was established and Colorado State University was contracted to write the program.
+AWA will be an extension of the Sheep Safety and Quality Assurance program already in place at ASI, and will educate, show operation implementation and highlight practices already being used on the farm or ranch.
 It will also have the option to be audited by a third party.

 Shearing Programs - ASI provides support for shearing in numerous capacities.
 In the United States, a shortage of sheep shearing professionals is becoming a consideration for those wanting to expand wool and sheep production.
 With sheep numbers slowly declining in the country, there is significantly less interest in becoming a trained shearer.
-Finding foreign labor during the Australian off-season has also become problematic because of delays in obtaining work visas and because there is a worldwide shortage of shearers.
-There is a critical need for skilled wool harvesting professionals, and there are very limited opportunities for traditional on-the-job training to meet this need.

-New in 2018-2019, ASI offered a grant totaling \$25,000 to five shearers seeking to buy a wool press.
+Finding foreign labor during the Australian off-season has also become problematic because of delays in obtaining work visas and because there is a worldwide shortage of shearers, not to mention travel restrictions put in place during the COVID-19 pandemic in 2020.
+There is a critical need for skilled wool harvesting professionals, and there are very limited opportunities for traditional on-the-job training to meet this need seeking to buy or build a wool press.
 Wool presses are extremely important to the operation of a shearing crew and standard sized wool presses are becoming increasingly important to wool being transported most efficiently.
 Thus, the presses purchased in this program must create standard size and weight wool bales and the presses must be made in the United States.
 Another goal, in additional to aiding shearers and thus producers, is also to encourage more presses to be made in the United States for easier purchasing, less shipping costs and easier repairs.
-Five shearing crews and individual shearers completed this grant; thereby affecting an expected 500,000 sheep annually.